Assisted Self Reflection: Combining Lifetracking, Sensemaking, & Personal Information Management

 Moore, B., Kleek, M. V., Karger, D. R., & mc schraefel.
 (2010).
 Assisted Self Reflection: Combining Lifetracking, Sensemaking, & Personal Information Management.
 In Know Thyself: Monitoring and Reflecting on Facets of One's Life at CHI 2010.
 Atlanta, GA.

-Moore, Brennan, et al. “Assisted Self Reflection: Combining Lifetracking, Sensemaking, & Personal Information Management.”
+Moore, Brennan, et al. “Assisted Self Reflection: Combining Lifetracking, Sensemaking, &Amp; Personal Information Management.”
 Know Thyself: Monitoring and Reflecting on Facets of One's Life at CHI 2010, 2010.

 The web, personal computers and instant ubiquitous digital communications have brought unprecedented constant demands on our attention.
 As a result, people do not spend as much time thinking, reflecting upon situations, decisions and activities as they used to.
 As a consequence, people feel less organized, and often lack the situational clarity to make informed decisions.
 In this paper, we present an ongoing project designed to make self-reflection an integral part of daily personal information management activity, and to provide facilities for fostering greater self-understanding through exploration of captured personal activity logs.
 We describe an application that visualizes such personal activity logs using many available “life-tracking” tools, and uses visual and textual PIM metaphors to convey this information in a familiar way that is personally relevant and meaningful.